RagnarB83/ash-documentation/docs/CFour-interface.rst

 ======================================

 CFour is a powerful wavefunction theory program, in particular known for its availability of first and second order derivatives of various coupled cluster methods including CCSD(T).
-This allows for geometry optimizations and other properties with high level WF methods.
+This is one of very few programs that allow for geometry optimizations and other properties with high level WF methods.
 Higher order coupled cluster methods are also available such as CCSDT, CCSDT(Q).

 https://cfour.uni-mainz.de/cfour/